jamescasipong/jamescasipong/README.md

 - 📫 How to reach me: jamesxcasipong@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Besides me being a programmer, I can also draw as I used to be an artist.
+- 💡 Knowing how to utilize AI can also be a skill.

 ## 🛠️ Technologies & Tools